vanHeemstraSystems/nodejs-hello-world-docker-image-headstart/README.md

 npm install express --save
 ````

-### creating index.js with simple http server that will serve on port 8080
+### Creating index.js with simple http server that will serve on port 8080

 ````javascript
 //now it load express module with `require` directive